 Many deaf dogs have sensitive skin, especially those with little to no skin pigmentation.For these dogs, parasites, chemicals such as shampoos, perfumes or parasiticides, and even too much sun can often cause serious damage..
 How do you provide year-round parasite protection if your deaf dog has . . .

-Ear Infections and Deafness in Dogs: What You Need to Know Ear infections are one of the most common causes of deafness in dogs.
+How Ear Infections Can Cause Deafness in Dogs Did you know that ear infections can cause deafness in dogs?
 The good news is that prevention is incredibly easy.
-With proper ear care, you can prevent your hearing dog from going deaf.
-Here's what you need to know about . . .
+With proper ear care, you can prevent your dog from losing his hearing .
+Here's what you need to know about how ear . . .

 Welcome to Heartworm Awareness Month!
 Though many deaf dogs are at risk of contracting heartworm disease every month of every year, April is a perfect time to start a conversation about keeping our deaf dogs healthy!
 Here in South Florida, mosquitoes aren’t a seasonal pest that comes around for a . . .